Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

- restart               -> Restarts the media item from the beginning next                  -> Play or show the next item previous              -> Play or show the previous item open {app}            -> Opena specific app.
+ restart               -> Restarts the media item from the beginning next                  -> Play or show the next item previous              -> Play or show the previous item open {app}            -> Open a specific app.
 Plex and YouTube are supported.
  ```
 NOTE: stop doesn't work as expected on the Netflix app and is disabled.